HCWDavid/HCWDavid.github.io/_posts/2020-09-30-database-management-system.md

 This project is a Project Course referred to CS 122C from Prof. Chen Li at the University of California, Irvine.
 I will demonstrate my implementation of a database system ground up from the simplest basis (Page File Mangement)...
 WITHOUT SHARING ANY OF MY CODE.
 Because it is a on-going class and for the best of student fairness, I do not want student to have any unfair advatange using my code.
-Please understand this is a explanatory page for people wants to learn and understand how database system works and why it is efficient.
+Please understand this is a explanatory page for people wanting to learn and understand how database system works and why it is efficient.

 Page File Management (PFM):